• Skip to primary navigation

 • Meanwhile, mix the cream and grated cheese in a sauce pitcher.

-Divide the veggie and bacon mixture into individual bowls.
+Divide the spaghetti squash and bacon mixture into individual bowls.
 Season with fresh ground pepper.
 Then top each with your cheese sauce.

 • Serve warm with extra grated cheese on the side for those who like to add more cheese.